ExecNet Timeline

 - Featured in early issues of Boardwatch Magazine, Byte, and PC World.

-- Wins Dvorak Telecommunications Excellence Award for best file collection and technical design.
+- Wins the Dvorak Telecommunications Award for Technical Excellence for best file collection and technical design.

-- Starts offering limited internet access via shell accounts and gateways.
+- Begins offering limited Internet access via shell accounts and gateway services.

 📆 1993–1995 – Commercial Transition

-- Adds email, FTP, gopher, and Usenet support for power users.
+- Adds Email, FTP, Gopher, and Usenet support for advanced users.

 📆 1996 – Peak Influence

-- ExecNet becomes recognized as a hybrid BBS/internet gateway.
+- ExecNet is recognized as a hybrid BBS and Internet gateway platform.

-- Internal contributors such as Jeff Black manage networking infrastructure and internet backbone support.
+- Internal contributors such as Jeff Black manage networking infrastructure and Internet backbone connectivity.

 📆 1997–1999 – Acquisition and Preservation